facebook pixel Skip to Main Content

 Graduate Research Assistantships (GRAs)

-1. Most GRAs are created by individual faculty members through granting efforts, in which case the faculty member is responsible for recruitment of applicants and awarding GRAs
+1. Most GRAs are created by individual faculty members through granting efforts, in which case the faculty member is responsible for the recruitment of applicants and awarding GRAs

 2. The Graduate Committee can be involved in recruiting and awarding GRAs if requested by the person responsible for creating the GRA (e.g., if created by the VP for Research, or if the grant is a large research-training grant for which the GRAs would not be assigned to a given lab)